 Tavoleto is a comune (municipality) with some 860 inhabitants in the Province of Pesaro e Urbino in the Italian region Marche, located about 80 km northwest of Ancona and about 25 km southwest of Pesaro. (wiki)

-We decided to go to Cesenatico at our last cycling day in Italy.
-Cesenatico is the birth place of the legendary Italian cyclist, Marco Pantani.
+We decided to go to Cesenatico on our last cycling day in Italy.
+Cesenatico is the birthplace of the legendary Italian cyclist, Marco Pantani.

 There’s a museum in remembrance of Marco Pantani in Cesenatico, “Spazio Pantani”.
 But when we reached there, the siesta was beginning and the museum will be closed between 12:00 – 15:30.
 So we couldn’t get in, just took photographs at the outside of the museum.
 But we can consider us as “pilgrims” 🙂